AthishThayalan/2048/README.md

 Clone the repository to your local machine.
 Open the index.html file in your browser.
-Alternatively, you can play the game online (add the link if you host the game online).
+Alternatively, you can play the game online :

+- Live demo :